 Since the value of the Clean Fuels Program depends on the deployment and adoption of the demonstrated technologies, outreach and technology transfer efforts are essential to its success.
 This core area encompasses assessment of advanced technologies, including retaining outside technical assistance to expedite the implementation of low emission and clean fuel technologies, coordinating activities with other organizations and educating the end users of these technologies.
-Technology transfer efforts include supporting various incentive programs that encourage the purchase of cleaner technologies, cosponsoring technology-related conferences, workshops and other events, and disseminating information on advanced technologies to various audiences (i.e., residents in disadvantaged communities, local governments, funding agencies, technical audiences).
-As part of Assembly Bill (AB) 617, which requires reduced exposure to communities most impacted by air pollution, TAO conducted additional outreach to AB 617 communities regarding available zero and near-zero emission technologies and incentives to accelerate the adoption of cleaner technologies.
+Technology transfer efforts include supporting various incentive programs that encourage the purchase of cleaner technologies, cosponsoring technologies to various audiences (i.e., residents in disadvantaged communities, local governments, funding agencies, technical audiences).
+As part of Assembly Bill (AB) 61715, which requires reduced exposure to communities most impacted by air pollution, TAO conducted additional outreach to AB 617 communities regarding available zero and near-zero emission technologies and incentives to accelerate the adoption of cleaner technologies.
 Cleaner technologies such as zero emission heavy-duty trucks are now included in the Community Emission Reduction Plans (CERPs) for these AB 617 communities.